hannotify/pattern-matching-small-enhancement-or-major-feature/sections/6-future-expansions.md

 Let's start with an expansion that we think is in the near future.
 "Unnamed patterns"

 Remember our var pattern example?
-In this example the compiler can infer the needed types from the pattern definitions in the `Delay` and `Reverb` class.
+In this example the compiler can infer the needed types from the deconstruction patterns in the `Delay` and `Reverb` class.
 Although it seems a bit of a waste to map the `name` variable from the Reverb class.
 Because we don't do anything with it.
 In this case we could choose to apply an 'unnamed pattern'.